CyBear-Jinni/CBJ_Smart-Device_Resources/devices_resources/raspberry_pi/README.md

 and enter your password.

 <p>7.
-Now it should run</p>

-<p>Raspberry Pi is currently not supported as a snap from the snap store.
+Raspberry Pi is currently not supported as a snap from the snap store.

-You can download manually old version of the snap <a href="https://drive.google.com/drive/u/1/folders/1eLO8F8KlLK0wjQSqz8zXr_xigyk0xkoh">from here</a> and install  it using the command
+You can download manually old version of the snap <a href="https://drive.google.com/drive/u/1/folders/1eLO8F8KlLK0wjQSqz8zXr_xigyk0xkoh">from here</a> and install  it using the command (change the dots to the rest of the name of the snap file that you downloaded)

 `sudo snap install --devmode cybear-jinni...`
 </p>